racklet/racklet/docs/rfcs/0001-high-level-architecture.md

 1. <span id="value-security">**Security**</span>
     1. <span id="subvalue-security-by-design">**Security by design**</span>: Security should be at the top of our minds at every decision we make.
 All design proposals must consider how the proposed change affects security concerns.
     1. <span id="subvalue-no-old-insecure-protocols">**No old/insecure protocols**</span>: We won't accept old/insecure protocols or ways of doing things (e.g. [TFTP]).
 If we need to choose between interoperability and an insecure standard, we choose the more secure alternative, although that would mean we go against the norm.
-    1. <span id="subvalue-improve-status-quo">**Improve Status Quo**</span>: We aspire to improve the status quo of "secure-by-default" solutions and concepts available out there.
+    1. <span id="subvalue-improve-status-quo">**Improve status quo**</span>: We aspire to improve the status quo of "secure-by-default" solutions and concepts available out there.
 When we find ways to improve the state of the art, we preferably contribute patches to the respective upstream, otherwise, depending on the situation, build re-usable pieces of code that bring the industry forward.
-    1. <span id="subvalue-defense-in-depth">**Defense in Depth**</span>: Design according to the "Defense in Depth" and "Least Privilege" methodologies.
+    1. <span id="subvalue-defense-in-depth">**Defense in depth**</span>: Design according to the "defense in depth" and "least privilege" methodologies.
 For example, the network is considered being an insecure channel, unless proven otherwise ([Dolev-Yao adversary model]).

     [TFTP]: https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol
     [Dolev-Yao adversary model]: https://en.wikipedia.org/wiki/Dolev%E2%80%93Yao_model